 One of the most important factors in a successful fundraising event is the preparation.
-There’s a famous saying that if you fail to prepare, you should prepare to fail, and that’s absolutely true of fundraising.
-You need to consider who your audience is and how you will promote the cause to them.
+As the saying goes, "if you fail to prepare, you should prepare to fail," and that’s absolutely true of fundraising.
+Consider who your audience is and how you can promote your cause.
 It’s important that you have a clear and achievable fundraising goal, including a deadline as it’s a great motivator for both fundraisers and donors.
 You may want to break up your team into smaller groups of committees to manage different parts of the event such as decorations, food and beverages and donations.

 You can also make a deadline work for you by breaking it down into different goals.
 For example, The University of New Hampshire used the alumni office’s phone number to set milestones (1-603-862-1234).
 When they received the 1st, 603rd, 862nd and 1234th donation, they celebrated by giving a prize to a random donor.
 Maybe a local donor or company will match funds if you reach a milestone?
 You can also make the incentives a bit quirky and fun.

-For example, if you reach a certain dollar amount, a high profile person in your group will cover of a popular song and share it across social channels or everyone will wear wigs for a day.
-This tactic usually has great success when fundraising for college student organizations.
+For example, if you reach a certain dollar amount, a high profile person in your group may cover popular song and share it across social channels to create a buzz.
+This tactic usually has great success when fundraising for college organizations.

 Create a buzz

-Call your local newspaper as they might want to write a story on your efforts or you may want to take out a simple ad that is simple and to the point.
+Call your local newspaper as they might want to write a story on your efforts, or you may want to take out an ad that is simple and to the point.
 You can also generate interest by placing posters or flyers in strategic places.

 However, printed flyers and posters are an expense which thanks to social media is no longer needed.
-Use all the social media platforms you have to create a profile of the event where you can share updates and photos.
-By getting supporters to share the content, you’ll be able to reach far more people than you may think.
-You also could make a YouTube video explaining your endeavors.
-If you also set up an online fundraising profile where you can accept donations, people who cannot make the event will also be able to contribute.
+Use social media platforms to create a profile, share event date, updates and photos.
+Get your followers to share your content - you’ll reach far more people than you think.

 Offer sponsorship opportunities